Discover Nudibranchs: The Jewels of the Sea

 - Glaucus atlanticus: The blue glaucus has an amazing coloration and a very strange appearance.
 However, it’s the most deadly species that exists.

-- Chlorotic Elysia: This specimen can perform photosynthesis thanks to the chloroplasts of algae it consumes.
+- Elysia chlorotica: This specimen can perform photosynthesis thanks to the chloroplasts of algae it consumes.
 With solar energy, the chloroplasts perform the photosynthesis and the nudibranch feeds on the products of the same.

 - Ceratosoma gracillimum: The Indonesian ceratosoma lives in symbiosis with an imperial shrimp that keeps it clean.
 In exchange, the nudibranch transports it and makes it easier to obtain food.